 Drying Speed, on the other hand, was measured in a controlled environment by comparing all the shirts, dripping wet, to each other.
 Two factors — wicking and water absorption — play a large role in a shirt's drying time.
 Wicking is the ability for a fiber to move sweat from the inside, through the shirt, to the outside where it can dry quickly as it is exposed to wind and sunlight.
 This can happen due to differences of size and shape of fibers on the inside vs. outside of the shirt, or mechanically by fibers that are capable of absorbing water on the inside, where it can be pulled through the fiber by the evaporative action on the outside.
 Water absorption (or retention) is also a critical component of how quickly a shirt is able to dry.
 Fibers like nylon and wool can absorb water, unlike polyester.
 However, different weaves of polyester have the ability to retain water by trapping the molecules in its matrix, and both situations lead to slower drying times.

-Of course, whether we are talking about breathability or drying time, what we are talking about is how effective a shirt is in keeping you cool.
+Of course, whether we use the terms "breathability" or "drying time", what we are really talking about is how effective a shirt is in keeping you cool.
 The faster the evaporation is taking place, the greater the cooling effect, but for a shorter period.

 We like to think of features as the extra little add-ons that go a long ways toward differentiating shirts from each other, and also contributing to the effect of wearing the shirt.
 When we talk about hardshell jackets, the number and type of features can be literally endless.
 But since we are talking about running shirts, there are only a few things that can reasonably be done to boost the value of the shirt without compromising its function.
 The three main features present in these shirts are reflectivity, odor control, and UPF ratings.
 These are discussed below:Reflectivity